gngrozturk/RN-Restaurant-Rating-App/README.md

 # RN-Restaurant-Rating-App

 RN-Restaurant-Rating-App is a mobile application that you can search restaurant by your location.
-In addition you can categorize restaurants by their prices. **It developed by using React Native (Expo CLI)**.
+In addition you can categorize restaurants by their prices and Yelp rates. **It developed by using React Native (Expo CLI)**.

 ## Getting Started